“Spreading your wings in a perplexing world”

 Follow “james hurd” on Facebook, or “@hurdjp” on Twitter

-If you wish to unsubscribe from this Wingspread E-zine, send an email to firstname.lastname@example.org and put in the subject line: “unsubscribe.”
+If you wish to unsubscribe from this Wingspread E-zine, please reply with the words, “unsubscribe.”
 (I won’t feel bad, promise!)
 Thanks.